 We also pick up stereotypes from the world around us.
 We hear stereotypical talk, or see see stereotypical images.
 Family, friends, school, work, church, the media, etc.

 Of course, we can learn from people whether they say anything or not.
 Three Italian psychologists(Castelli, Zogmaister, and Tomelleri, 2009) measured White children’s attitudes about both White and Black people.
 (Immigration from Africa to Italy has been a controversial issue in recent years.)
-Two-thirds of the children said they would prefer a White playmate to a Black playmate, and many of them described White people in more positive terms.
+Two-thirds of the children said they would prefer a White playmate to a Black playmate, and many of them described White people in more positive terms than they described Black people.
 The researchers also measured the attitudes of the children’s parents.
 The parents answered straightforward, explicit questions (e.g., “Black immigrants have jobs that Italians should have.”).
 They also took the Implicit Association Test (IAT), a measure of how quickly people associate positive and negative terms with Black and White faces.
 (The speed of our responses to pairs of words or concepts is a good measure of how strongly the two are connected in our minds.)

-Of course, the same kind of stereotype transmission is happens here.
+Of course, the same kind of stereotype transmission happens here.
 If you think that younger generations aren’t absorbing racist messages, you haven’t been paying attention.

 Sometimes the cues aren’t so subtle.
 The next time you hear someone describe anti-Arab sentiments as the result of 9/11, remind yourself of Jack Shaheen’s analysis of movie portrayals of Arabs from the early 20th century on: Reel Bad Arabs.
 In the wake of the 9/11 attacks, we were culturally primed to see all Arabs as basically alike, making it difficult to distinguish between those were really are violent and those who are not.

 The way we remember creates stereotypes: Illusory correlations